pcast31/schur/src/README.md

 These are both linear operations, as currently implemented using hashmaps.
 Both of these functions return the counts, BUT DO NOT UPDATE THE INTERNAL SCORE!
 This is left for any calling function to integrate on its own, making these methods fairly general and easy to use elsewhere.
 Currently, `single_add` does this, as it should.

-## 4. generate_partition
+## 4. generate-partition

 This currently implements the greedy, naive algorithm without any parallelisation.
 It works, and is reasonably fast, but still depends on the classical `fitness`.

-Future updates will address this, and add a testbench to measure its speed.
+`generate_fitness_iterative` uses the iterative method and is considerably faster, since it represents an linear vs. quadratic buildup.
+Primitive results can be seen from the logfile [results/test_compare_generate_partition.txt](../results/test_compare_generate_partition.txt)

 ## 5. Running the code